 + Add conditionand ensure that both paths lead to the same place.

 - You may also add another condition if you would like another conditional that leads to another node.

-In the settings box select the process you want to modify in Basic Settings > Alias or process and add the reference of the task in the Reference input.
+In the settings box, select the process or state diagram you want to modify in Basic Settings > Alias or process and add the reference of the task in the Reference input.
 To set new parameters go to the Parameters section and add new values.
-This will overwrite any old parameters that the process had or create new ones.
+This will overwrite any old parameters that the process or state diagram had or create new ones.